How to Use ffmpeg loudnorm: LUFS Normalization and 2-Pass Settings Explained

-A practical guide to LUFS normalization with ffmpeg loudnorm, including 1-pass vs 2-pass, True Peak, LRA, re-encoding, and metadata retention.
+A practical guide to LUFS normalization with ffmpeg loudnorm, covering 1-pass vs 2-pass, True Peak, LRA, re-encoding, and how to preserve MP3 metadata and artwork.

 What This Article Covers

-This article explains how to normalize audio loudness with LUFS using ffmpeg’s loudnorm filter.
+This article explains how to normalize audio loudness with ffmpeg’s loudnorm filter using LUFS-based targets.

-Instead of only pasting commands, it also covers:
+Instead of just pasting commands, it also covers:

 • Why re-encoding is required after normalization